WhiteHatInspector/emailGuesser/README.md

 - [ ] Allow users to choose between a results.txt or a results.csv or a results.xls file as output with useful formats for an OSINT investigator
 - [ ] Remove preconfigured e-mail formats that are actually not often used by people in their e-mail addresses, to reduce execution time
 - [ ] Reduce execution time by any means necessary
+- [ ] Add new functions and a menu with different choices

 ## Feedback and Questions
 For any feedback or questions please contact me on https://twitter.com/whinspector or theinspector32@protonmail.com